 Once done, send it through to the nearest Family Court.
 There’ll be a £215 fee and if you do not have any exemption for attending mediation, your Family Mediator must confirm that you attended mediation meetings and attempted to find a resolution before applying to the Courts.

 - Where the child lives

 - Who a child spends time with and when

 - What types of communication should take place between the child and someone named in the Order, this could include face-to-face contact, telephone calls, emails, social media and text messages.

-Our Family Law and Divorce Solicitors specialise in representing grandparents involved in contact with grandchildren disputes particularly following the parent’s separation.
+Our Family and Child Law Solicitors specialise in representing grandparents involved in contact with grandchildren disputes particularly following the parent’s separation.
 Members of our team are accredited by the Law Society for both Family Law and Children Law matters.